 Are Ferns Toxic to Cats?
 Here’s What You Need To know

 Ferns are frequently seen in gardens and houses.
 Among other things, the fern was known to enjoy lasagna and the fictional cat Garfield.
-Is this popular houseplant indeed safe for cats to devour, or is it best to keep it out of reach of cats or in a room with closed doors?
+Cat owners might wonder whether ferns are safe for their pets.
+Is this popular houseplant safe for cats to devour, or is it best to keep it out of reach of cats or in a room with closed doors?
+One commonly asked question is “are ferns toxic to cats?”

 According to the ASPCA, cats are not likely to be harmed if they eat a small amount of true ferns.
 The challenge is pinpointing which plants are “true ferns” and which ones don’t.
 There are some plants that have the name fern in their name, but they are not true ferns.
 These plants can sting cats.